Industry Updates - Vending, Micro Markets and Office Coffee Services

 Business brokers from outside the industry may base it in EBITDA (Earnings Before Interest, tax, depreciation, and amortization), or a multiple of EBITDA.
 Vending is a different business in that you have assets all over town, trucks, markets, non-contracts for clients and it is mostly a cash business.
 Some vending operators may not report 100% of their cash in sales figures.
 Many businesses do not have an EBITDA to report.
 So, to get a true valuation of your business, you should use an industry expert who can discuss this with you.
 Your business may be worth more to a local current operator who can tuck in your business into theirs, thus cutting the overhead, salary, and expenses and generate their ROI (return on investment).
 I do have some buyers who are looking to expand into other areas that they are not currently in.
 I have even made deals where the buyer also buys the real estate and keeps the owners and employees on to continue to grow the business.
 Acquiring talent is one of the best parts of an acquisition, and many buyers need experienced talent.

 Mike Ferguson, owner of VMAC Solutions, LLC is a former Vending and Office Coffee business owner and operator, turned specialized Intermediary Business Broker.
-Who better to discuss the selling of your business than from a former business owner himself?
-Mike has sold millions of dollars in businesses and is very positive about 2021 being great.
+Who better to discuss the selling of your business than from a former owner and operator of over 25 years in the Convenience Service business.
+Mike is very excited about the future of vending and coffee being great.
 Mike always says, “I speak fluent Vending and Office Coffee”.
-Mike can be met at most major NAMA events and is also an authorized LightSpeed Automation sales agent.
+Mike can be met at most major NAMA events.
 You can reach Mike at 713-569-6463, or email Mike@VMACsolutions.com.